 How to Remove Write Protection from Micro SD Card on Mac

-Like in Windows, Mac provides a way to potentially remove the write protection from your Micro SD card by changing permissions.
+Like in Windows, Mac provides a way to potentially remove the write protection from your micro SD card by changing permissions.
+If you only use the micro SD card in a single computer, this is unlikely to be the cause, but it’s always worth checking.
 Simply follow these easy steps to do so:

 - On the left pane of Finder, right-click on your card and select “Get info”.
 Alternatively, pressing Command + I accomplishes the same task.